jorgelbg/pinentry-touchid/README.md

 This will allow `pinentry-touchid` to create and automatically take ownership of the entry in the Keychain.
 If an entry already exist in the Keychain you need to always allow `pinentry-touchid` to access the existing entry.

+## Disclaimer

+This project does not store the password/pin in the [Secure Enclave](https://support.apple.com/en-gb/guide/security/sec59b0b31ff/web) of your device, instead uses the normal Keychain entry from [pinentry-mac](https://github.com/GPGTools/pinentry/tree/master/macosx) if available, or creates a new one.